 Arrange a plan.
 Employees should be trained to stay safe and not engage during a robbery or theft.
 Offer clear instructions to help avoid an expensive employee injury claim.

 Protect the team.
 Busy times in a store can lead to difficulty maneuvering through extra inventory, which can increase trip and fall exposures.
 Plan ahead to help protect employees.

-Small business owners have many things to worry about from hosting a holiday party, giving client gifts. or safely decorating your business for the holidays.
+Small business owners have many things to worry about from hosting a holiday party and giving clients gifts. or safely decorating your business for the holidays.
 Having the right temporary staff during the holiday season can help mitigate the risks of hiring temporary employees.
-Find our more agent tips and industry information in AmTrust Financial's Policy Wire Blog.